1 Burnt Oak Broadway,

 2 people favorited this theater

 The building was converted into a bingo club, which was the first to operate in London.
 It continued as a Mecca Bingo Club and was a well maintained building retaining all the original decorative features.
-The Mecca Bingo Club was closed in October 2014.
+The Mecca Bingo Club was closed in October 2014 and plans were proposed to convert into flats.

 Just login to your account and subscribe to this theater